cnu01/profiler-extension/README.md

 6. **Close** the popup by pressing ESC or clicking outside

 ### Settings Access
-- Click the gear icon (⚙️) in the popup to access settings
+- Click the settings button (⚙️) in the top-right corner of the popup
-- Test your API key connectivity
+- Test your API key connectivity and view usage statistics
-- View your Hunter.io usage statistics
+- Access all Hunter.io configuration options

 ### Test Profile
 Try the extension with this LinkedIn profile: